dongkaso020/Minecraft-1.8.9-Optimizer/README.md

 # Minecraft-1.8.9-Optimizer
-this is a program that optimizes Optifine's settings to increase FPS **(requires Optifine)**.
+this is a Executable File that optimizes Optifine's settings to increase FPS **(requires Optifine)**.
 And it won't mess with your Minecraft settings.

 Changes: